 The simple street-grid system makes it easy to get around most parts of the city, but the orientation of the grid changes from north-south to a diagonal pattern in downtown.

-There’s plenty of it near Denver’s sports venues, particularly at Sports Authority Field, Pepsi Center and Dick’s Sporting Goods Park.
+There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Pepsi Center and Dick’s Sporting Goods Park.
 Extra parking for Broncos games can be found on the east side of Interstate 25, and fans can access pedestrian tunnels under the highway to get to the stadium.
 For Rockies games at Coors Field, there are a few lots near the stadium and even more options spread out around downtown Denver for around $5.

 If not for the sports, most tourists come to Colorado to experience the great outdoors, as activities such as biking, hiking and skiing are extremely popular.
 Even within Denver proper, biking and walking trails are easy to find.
 In downtown, look for the Cherry Creek bike trail, which runs right through the heart of the city, just out of the way of the hustle and bustle.